Skip to content

 # Check the policy for auto-generated rules

-Expected: You see autogen-cel-nonroot, autogen-jmespath-memory-limits, and autogen-add-managed-labels rules generated for Deployment and StatefulSet.
+Expected: you see autogen-cel-nonroot, autogen-jmespath-memory-limits, and autogen-add-managed-labels rules generated for Deployment and StatefulSet.
+DaemonSets are intentionally omitted because the annotation limited the controller list.

 Terminal window

-• The admitted Pod has managed-by: kyverno and policy-version: v1 labels
+• The admitted Pod possesses the injected managed-by: kyverno and policy-version: v1 labels.

-• Autogen rules exist for Deployment and StatefulSet only (not DaemonSet or Job)
+• Autogen rules exist for Deployment and StatefulSet only, confirming the annotation override.

-• PolicyReports are generated for any pre-existing non-compliant resources
+• PolicyReports are generated for applicable pre-existing resources without deleting running Pods.

 Terminal window